wodby/docs/infrastructure/containers/phpmyadmin.md

 This container doesn't expose public ports.
 If you want to access the container itself please refer [to this article](access.md) (access with no SSH).

 The URL of the phpmyadmin can be found on `Instance page > Containers > PhpMyAdmin` page.

+## Version

+The current version of PhpMyAdmin can be found on `Instance > Containers > Database management` page.